greshnikovps/test_task_for_rc_trust/README.md

 ### Jupyter Notebook

-1. Open the Jupyter Notebook where the code is located.
+1. Open the Jupyter Notebook iris_nn_verification_notebook.ipynb where the code is located.
 2. Run all the cells to train the neural network and verify its robustness.

 ### `.py` Scripts